awslabs/service-workbench-on-aws/docs/docs/user_guide/sidebar/common/workspaces/accessing_a_workspace.md

 3. Save the key file locally and run `chmod 600` to restrict access to the key file
 4. Click ‘Use this SSH Key’ button and follow the instructions to link to EC2 instance
 5. If the 60 seconds count down on the page times out, simply click ‘Use this SSH Key’ button again and continue
+6. SSH to the EC2 Linux machine using the command shown on the screen.
+Note that you may need to adjust the path of the private key on your local machine.
+7. Once you SSH, the selected studies will show up as mounted directories on the EC2 Linux instance.
+These study directories will contain files uploaded to the corresponding study.
+Any files uploaded to the study from the Service Workbench will automatically appear in the mounted study directories after a short delay.

 ### Connect to EC2 Windows

 Click the connections button, follow the instruction to link to the instance using a local RDP client.
+Once you RDP, the selected studies will show up as directories on the EC2 Windows instance in "D" drive.
+These study directories will contain files uploaded to the corresponding study.
+> LIMITATION: Currently, EC2 Windows in Service Workbench only supports initial load. i.e., for EC2 Windows, any files uploaded to the study from the Service Workbench will NOT automatically appear in the mounted study directories.

 > Note: A warning message may pop up for EC2 certificate.
 This is a normal behavior as the EC2 Windows instance has self
 > signed SSL cert.
 Click continue to get connected.